AndinetH/Interior-point-optimization-on-GPU/README.md

 # Interior-point-optimization-on-GPU
-Interior point optimization on GPU.
+General introducton:

 A code I wrote in 2016 to solve an interior point (IP) optimization problem on GPU (Jetson tx1).

+Objective:

-The focus is more on translating an algorithm from literature into a code snippet that should solve the IP problem and run faster as compared to a Matlab version ( targeted for a regular laptop).
+The focus is more on translating an algorithm from literature into a code snippet that should solve the IP problem and run faster as compared to a Matlab version ( targeted for a regular laptop) and to be embedded within a model predictive recursion.

 I have included below a screenshot of the actual output.
 In the output reported below, the variables x[0] and x[1] represent the optimal dimensions of the major and minor axes of a circumscribing ellipse to a given region.
 The time it took for various tasks in a single iteration are represented as: